Crimean Roma: Urmacheli

-Tayfa/Dayfa
+Turkmens

-The exact origins of the Tayfa/Dayfa, formerly called Gurbets/Kurbets (Note: The term Tayfa is used in Northern Crimea, while the term Dayfa is used in Southern Crimea.
+The exact origins of the Turkmen Tatars [Tatarized Turkmens], knows as Tayfa/Dayfa in Crimea, formerly called Gurbets/Kurbets (Note: The term Tayfa is used in Northern Crimea, while the term Dayfa is used in Southern Crimea.
 Tayfa/Dayfa are also called Gurbets and Trukmen or Turkmen.
 The origins of the term Gurbets is disputed, and may be a derivative of the word for beggar.
 The term Tayfa/Dayfa is a more recent development, the term becoming popular among the Tayfa during their exile in Uzbekistan.
 Other theories for the term Gurbet are that it was derived from being a label for Romani people in legal documents of the Ottoman Empire, and/or a connection to the term Gurbet being applied to Balkan Roma.) has been a subject of debate among anthropologists for centuries.
 Seraya Shapshal observed the Tayfa during his visit to Qarasubazar in 1910 and attributed their origins to the Turkmen, and presuming that they were called Gypsies by outsiders due to their semi-nomadic lifestyle at the time.
 Two years later in 1912, Alexander Samoylovich observed the Tayfa in Qarasubazar and attributed their origins to being Tatarized Romani people.
 Other theories suggest that they are derived from Balkan Romani Muslims, some theories indicate ancestral relations with the Stravpol and Astrakhan Turkmens, while Vadim Toporov speculates that they are not Romani at all but Kurds who were mistaken for Romani people, and who previously lived in the Georgian areas of the Ottoman Empire.
-Another theory for Tayfa origins held by some Tayfa is that they came from the city of Mersin in Turkey.
-There is no consensus for the origins of the Tayfa among the Tayfa themselves, and there is even disagreement about Tayfa origins within individual families.
-They also sometimes describe themselves Romacheli or Urumacheli.
+Another theory for Turkmen Tatars origins held by some Turkmen Tatars is that they came from the city of Mersin in Turkey.
+There is no consensus for the origins of the Turkmen Tatars among the Turkmen Tatars themselves, and there is even disagreement about Turkmen Tatar origins within individual families.
 Historically they observed some Shia traditions such as mourning during Muharram, and singing ilahi chants, and some Crimean Tatars remain suspicious about their faith, but they are Sunni Muslims by faith.
-Tayfa Crimean Tatars almost always see themselves as primarily Crimean Tatars, with their Romani origins being an aspect of their historical heritage but not their cultural identity.
-Like other Crimean Roma, the Tayfa are often called Chingene, but many Tayfa consider the term to be very offensive.
+They almost always see themselves as primarily Crimean Tatars.
+The Turkmen Tatars are often called Chingene, but they consider the term to be very offensive.
+In the 1920s, the Soviet government pressured them to opt for a Gypsy identity and integrate them into the wider Crimean Gypsy community, but they refused, preferring to have a Crimean Tatar identity instead.

+Although a growing number of academics support the theory that they are of Romani origin, they were mistaken for Romani people due to their dark complexion.